SeriousOldMan/Simulator-Controller/Docs/Team Server.md

 If you have connected to a session that has already been used in a previous race and there is still data stored in the session, it might take a while, before all data have been loaded.
 The window controls will be blocked during this time and you will see a small mark rotating on the right side of the window to show you that data is being requested from the server.

-It is no problem, to reuse a session for many races, because the old data (except the stint plan and the associated strategy, if any) will be automatically cleared, when the new race is started.
+It is no problem, to reuse a session for many races, because the old data (except the stint plan, the associated strategy, and the tyre setups, if any) will be automatically cleared, when the new race is started.
 But you can also use the command "Clear" from the "Session" menu beforehand to erase all current data, if you whish.

 It is obvious, that it is **not** a good idea to use the same session in more than one race at the same time.